cabloy/zova/zova-docs/guide/vue/composables.md

 ## 2. Inject and use Composable

-Take the existing page component of module `a-demo` as an example:
+Take the existing page component of module `demo-basic` as an example:

 `src/suite/a-demo/modules/a-demo/src/page/state/controller.ts`